Sinstrus/Hello_World/README.md

    scope.
 You can generate one through the EVE Online SSO flow.
 Save the token as an environment variable named `ESI_ACCESS_TOKEN`.

+   > Tokens expire roughly every 20 minutes.
+If the script starts returning
+   > `401 Unauthorized`, repeat the SSO flow to obtain a fresh token before
+   > trying again.

 ### Example usage

 Fetch the first page of market orders from Jita 4-4 and pretty-print them to